At this point in our lives, I get it: Who wishes some other cherry cake recipe?

-Then I remembered a little trick I discovered from a former colleague year in the past when making her recipe for Italian flag or rainbow cookies.
+Then I remembered a little trick I discovered from a former colleague years in the past when making her recipe for Italian flag or rainbow cookies.
 Instead of using almond paste for her dough, she used almond pastry filling, which gave a more tender crumb and lightness to the completed cookie.

 Growing up inside the South, where almonds are generally not used in baking, I had in no way used them as the main flavoring thing for desserts until I moved up north, where European-style pastries, with their almond creams and flavorings, dominate.
-I discovered later that cherries and almonds are each botanical stone result, and cherry pits flavor similar to almonds.
+I discovered later that cherries and almonds are each a botanical stone result, and cherry pits flavor similar to almonds.
 My colleagues have been a revelation, and they tasted shockingly like cherry higher than something.
 My colleagues have been a revelation, and they tasted shockingly like cherry higher than something.

-To hold the cherries from waterlogging the cake, I prepare dinner them a piece beforehand, with sugar, salt, and a dash of cherry liqueur, to bump up their flavor even extra.
-And to keep the cherries the superstar, I chose to create a thick layer of them on the lowest of the cake, which then becomes a ruby-studded beauty while turned out.
-And to keep the cherries the superstar, I chose to create a thick layer of them on the lowest of the cake, which then becomes a ruby-studded beauty while turned out.
+To hold the cherries from waterlogging the cake, I prepare them a piece beforehand, with sugar, salt, and a dash of cherry liqueur, to bump up their flavor even extra.
+And to keep the cherries the superstar, I chose to create a thick layer of them on the lowest layer of the cake, which then becomes a ruby-studded beauty when turned out.
+And to keep the cherries the superstar, I chose to create a thick layer of them on the lowest layer of the cake, which then becomes a ruby-studded beauty when turned out.
 The result — identical parts juicy cherries and wet, chewy cake — is a fabulous, just-thick-sufficient cherry dessert that’s well worth all of the pitting it took to get you to it.
 And while the cake is that desirable, you do need just one more recipe.

 Cherry-Almond Upside Down Cake